bio2kg/bio2kg-etl/README.md

 helm uninstall actions-runner
 ```

-## Deploy a Virtuoso triplestore on DSRI
+## Deploy Virtuoso triplestores on DSRI

-On the DSRI you can easily create a Virtuoso triplestore by using the dedicated template in the **Catalog** (cf. this docs for [Virtuoso LDP](https://github.com/vemonet/virtuoso-ldp))
+On the DSRI you can easily create Virtuoso triplestores by using the dedicated template in the **Catalog** (cf. this docs for [Virtuoso LDP](https://github.com/vemonet/virtuoso-ldp))

-You can also do it in one line from the command-line:
+Start the production triplestore:

 ```bash
 oc new-app virtuoso-triplestore -p PASSWORD=mypassword \